 And yet . . . there it was on my cutting board, one peeled carrot left over from a salad I was making, just begging to be tossed into the orange-peach smoothie my son requested yesterday afternoon.
 What harm could it cause?
 Without much forethought, I threw it in the Vitamix with the rest of the ingredients and produced this beautifully colored drink:

 Then my carrot-hating son took a sip and actually said, “This is the BEST juice ever!
 You can make this for me every day if you want.”

 But, dear readers, I just couldn’t do it.
 One look at that sweet, trusting face and I felt utterly wracked with guilt.
 If you have an aversion to eating snails but I just know you’d love escargots if only you’d try them, do I have the right pass them off to you as mushrooms?
-Even if you’re my own child, I think I do not.
+Even if you’re my own child, I don’t think I do.
 And as hard as it is for me to understand it, the feeling many people have about eating snails — utter disgust — is exactly how my son feels about eating carrots.

 So I took a deep breath and confessed.
 It told him I’d added “a little bit” of carrot, hoping he’d remember it was the “BEST juice ever” and just move on.

 Well, he did not move on.
 He looked totally distressed – almost to he point of tears – and then quite angrily reminded me that I’d once told him I was not the kind of mom who would ever sneak things into his food.
 And what could I say?
 He was absolutely right.
 I’d been a complete hypocrite.
 And of course he wouldn’t take another sip of the juice.